novnc/noVNC/README.md

 * Point your web browser at http://localhost:8080/vnc.html (or whatever port you used above to run the web server).

-* Provide the host and port where the proxy is running and the password that the vnc server is using (if any).
+* Specify the host and port where the proxy is running and the password that the vnc server is using (if any).
 Hit the Connect button and enjoy!